reallyTG/drasync-artifact/README.md

 ```
 "col0"
-"pattern10 492 14 494 7 /home/evaluation/case-studies/Boostnote/lib/main-menu.js"
+"asyncFunctionNoAwait 492 14 494 7 /home/evaluation/case-studies/Boostnote/lib/main-menu.js"
 ```

-You can ignore the `"col0"` header; the following line can be read as: "pattern10 (aka, the _asyncFunctionNoAwait_ pattern) occurs from lines 492 to 494 and columns 14 to 7 resp. in file `/home/evaluation/case-studies/Boostnote/lib/main-menu.js`.
+You can ignore the `"col0"` header; the following line can be read as: the _asyncFunctionNoAwait_ pattern occurs from lines 492 to 494 and columns 14 to 7 resp. in file `/home/evaluation/case-studies/Boostnote/lib/main-menu.js`.
 To view the pattern in the terminal, run `vim +492 /home/evaluation/case-studies/Boostnote/lib/main-menu.js`.

 ### Processing Query Results